jayparmar1301/string-calculator/README.md

 # string-calculator
-This is project is based on '**String Calculator**' where we can perform multiple operation on strings.
+This is project is based on '**String Calculator**' where we are performing multiple operation on strings.
 There are various test-cases written as specified in this link 'https://osherove.com/tdd-kata-1'.
 All the use cases are covered in our project.

 For running the code write below command in terminal where file is located